 Yes.
 Foster parents have the right to accept or decline a child offered for placement.

 Yes, to the extent that information is available and pertinent to the care of the child.
 You have a right to ask any questions you feel necessary.

-Yes, Foster children are allowed to earn their driving permits and license.
+Yes,teens in foster carer are allowed to earn their driving permits and license.
 However, it is required to have approval from the child's caseworker and supervisor.

 In many cases, yes, however, it does depend on the needs of the children who will be sharing a room.